As a big fan of Gone with the Wind novel and movie, I find it interesting to reflect on the characters in this story.

 Why do I say that Melanie is wise?
 For starters, she never idealized Scarlett.
 At first, she saw a child in her friend.
 If you remember, in the first half of the novel, she calls her all the time only as “my little girl.”

 She perfectly understood that Scarlett was young, that she did not know life at all and did not particularly see anything in it, and therefore, did not condemn her for dancing at the charity bazaar.
 So instead, Melanie decides to ease her mourning and start a more open lifestyle.
-And they go to work in the hospital for the same reason: not only to help the wounded but also to leave the house, ending their seclusion.
+They go to work in the hospital for the same reason: not only to help the wounded but also to leave the house, ending their seclusion.

 And then Melanie reveals even more.
 She takes money from Watling when everyone else, including the same Scarlett, advises her not to do this.
 And Melly was not afraid of condemnation.
-But, moreover: she very skillfully stopped them.
+But, moreover, she very skillfully stopped them.

 Because the world in which Ashley was supposed to exist, where everything was adjusted and worked independently of him, and he could write poetry in the garden, under the oaks, collapsed.
-In the new world, Ashley was useless.
+In the new reality, Ashley was useless.
 And Melanie, as a bright, wise woman, understood this very well.
+Plus, dying, she asked Scarlett to take care not only of her son but also of her husband because she knew that Ashley himself was incapable of it.

 But one trait fascinates me the most in Melanie!